Constructive-Tyranny/renegadex-wine-setup-script/README.md

 A script created by Sho & Testman to download & install all dependencies for Renegade X on Linux.

 ## Why?
-As stated here above, the Wiki is rather hard to find and outdated, combined with the Lutris solution starting to fail, I decided to host a modified script here that adresses most issues people could have trying to get Renegade X to run using wine.
+The wiki is rather hard to find and outdated, combined with the Lutris solution starting to fail, I decided to host a modified script here that adresses most issues people could have trying to get Renegade X to run using wine.
+The techniques in this script can be used to fix Lutris as well, Lutris should be preforming better than this method if the techniques are applied.

 ---
 ## Requirements